 In order to accommodate existing and future flows from the SWRF collection system, the NWRF is being built out to expand capacity.
 The NWRF is being expanded to include the following: expansion of headworks, addition of primary clarification, advanced water treatment (AWT) equalization and pumping, conversion to ultraviolet disinfection, conversion of existing aerobic digestors to Autothermal Thermophilic Aerobic Digestion, and the expansion of dewatering facilities.

 Our long-term plans for the SWRF are to be determined.
-Once the NWRF expansion and Interceptor are complete, we plan to limit its usage to 1mgd for.
+Once the NWRF expansion and Interceptor are complete, we plan to limit its usage to 1mgd for the forseeable future.
 We are working on a treatment master plan study with HDR to see if we can do something to make the system more reliable and redundant, while making SWRF plant more robust and capable of meeting future discharge permits.

 What is the timeline for this project?